 Baby monitors (and baby cams) are loved by parents the world over because they let you check on your baby without distributing them.

-If you have been using a monitor for a while, and your baby is now a little older, then you might be starting to ask yourself when should you stop using a baby monitor?
+If you have been using a one for a while, and your baby is now a little older, then you might be starting to ask yourself when should you stop using a baby monitor?

-As with a lot of baby questions, the answer is “it depends”, so let’s take a look at the things you need to consider before deciding if the time is right to turn the monitor off for good.
+As with a lot of baby questions, the answer is “it depends”, so let’s take a look at the things you need to consider before deciding if the time is right to turn the device off for good.

 When To Stop Using A Baby Monitor

 If you decided it was worth investing in a baby monitor, then you’re probably well aware of the benefits they offer.

 The ability to see what your baby is doing (including when they are in the dark) from anywhere in your house – or anywhere in the world if it’s Wi-Fi enabled – is a hard thing to give up.

 So to help you make the right decision, we’ve taken a look at the major reasons why you might want to stop, or depending on your circumstances, to continue, using a monitor.

 Reasons To Stop Using A Baby Monitor